databrary/www/databrary/input/pages/user-guide/code-of-ethics/institutions.md

 The Institution maintains an ethics or Institutional Review Board (IRB) or an equivalent entity that oversees the scientific activities of every Authorized Investigator affiliated with the Institution.

-The Institution grants Authorized Investigators the responsibility to choose Affiliate Investigators who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
+The Institution grants Authorized Investigators the responsibility to choose and manage Affiliate Investigators who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
 The Institution holds Authorized Investigators responsible for the conduct of Affiliate Investigators they select.

 ## Data sharing and use